ispras/dedoc/README.md

 ## Install and run dedoc from sources

-If you want to run dedoc as a service from sources. it's possible to run dedoc locally.
+If you want to run dedoc as a service from sources, it's possible to run dedoc locally.
-However, it isn't suitable for any operating system (Ubuntu 20+ is recommended) and there may be not enough machine's resources for its work.
+However, it is suitable not for all operating systems (`Ubuntu 20+` is recommended) and there may be not enough machine's resources for its work.
-You should have `python` (python3.8, python3.9 are recommended) and `pip` installed.
+You should have `python` (`python3.8`, `python3.9` are recommended) and `pip` installed.

 ### 1. Install necessary packages: according to instructions [install necessary packages](#1-Install-necessary-packages)